 the number of hours spent in the pool as the main ingredient of swimming

-success and distances of 6 to 10 kilometres per day is common in elite swimming
+success, and distances of 6 to 10 kilometres per day are common in elite swimming

 circles.
-Is this really the key to success, or is there an alternative approach
+Is this the key to success, or is there an alternative approach

 that can produce even better results?
 This article aims to stir up the debate